This HTML automatically generated with rman for NEMO

 tabcols selects columns from a file, and

-can also re-arrange the output column order.
-New column separators can be
+can thus also re-arrange the output column order.
+New column separators can

 on output and therefore creating a file with one long column from a table